mattpilla/kaztalek-api/README.md

 I can't think of an h1 that doesn't sound lame.\
 I'll write this readme in the future.

+## Scripts
+- `npm start`: Starts the app, what can I say
+- `npm run ui`: Clones the UI repo and builds it into the `ui/` directory

 ## Stuff to Know
-- Build the UI (not in this repo, and really, doesn't matter what it is) into a top level directory named `ui/`
+- The UI is disposable.
+It currently lives [here](https://github.com/mattpilla/kaztalek-ui)
 - All environment variables can be set in a `.env` file in the root directory